 Being a low-carb diet, the ketogenic diet naturally lowers blood sugar levels.
 After all, eating too many carbs is what spikes up the glucose levels in the blood.

 In another study using 84 participants with obesity and type 2 diabetes, it was found that the ketogenic diet was more effective for improving glycemic control than a low glycemic diet.

 5. The Cholesterol Impact of Ketogenic Diets

-Ketogenic diets lower triglyceride levels: Blood triglycerides levels are considered strong heart disease risk factors.
-But elevated triglycerides result from carbohydrate consumption, not the fat intake.
+Ketogenic diets lower triglyceride levels: Blood triglyceride levels are considered strong heart disease risk factors.
+But elevated triglycerides result from carbohydrate consumption, not fat intake.
 So following a low-carb diet obviously leads to a notable decrease in triglyceride levels.

 To effectively follow a ketogenic diet, you need to get your facts right and overcome deep-seated fears of eating fats.
 You have to put in the effort to learn which fruits and vegetables are suitable for attaining and maintaining ketosis.